European shares helped by ECB vow to keep rates low

 give the right to sell the index and are thus used to position

-for market weakness - on the Eurex exchange was nearly twice as
+for market weakness - on the Eurex exchange was twice as high as

 Adding to investor caution were expectations that the U.S.